Lake Almanor Fishing Report

 In the winter and spring, trout have been known to be caught cruising the outer weed edges.

-Located: northwest end of the lake
+Located: northwest section of the lake

 Almanor Peninsula